-Go into the Divi builder on any page that has some text on it (or create a new page and add some text, doesn’t matter how much).
+Go into the Divi WordPress builder on any page that has some text on it (or create a new page and add some text, doesn't matter how much).

 Go into the settings for the text block (click the gear icon), click on Design, and then go into the font settings.

-When you click to open the list of fonts, you’ll see that near the top of that list is an “Upload” button.
+When you click to open the list of Divi fonts, you'll see that near the top of that list is an “Upload” button.
 Like this:

 Click the upload button, name your font, select its weight, and then upload the font file.

 Note: The font must be in either TTF or OTF form.
-If it’s not, Google font converters (like this one) and you can easily change it.
+If it's not, use Google font converters (like this one) and you can easily change it.